testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 4.
-Test processing of messag batch of messages
+Test processing of messages batch

 🏷&nbsp; **Tags:** `draft`

-:white_check_mark:  **Do:** Test how the system process a batch of messages, specifically a number that is bigger than a single fetch (rabbit config key, sqs).
+:white_check_mark:  **Do:** Test how the system process a batch of messages, both logic and acknowledements.
+Batch might cover other risks comparing a single message.
+Re-fetch, multiple

+ specifically a number that is bigger than a single fetch (rabbit config key, sqs).
 Different than single message, why (re-fetch fails..., some message didn't finish).

 Ideas: Ths sub-case of a single failure which might not trigger bringing more, assert that the last messages are also processed, streaming